 In fact, when I first started cycling, about five years ago I went through a stage of experiencing minor panic attacks on the climbs – mostly at points when I was losing the wheel in front, particularly if it belonged to a MAMIL who I was a mortified to be losing contact with [everyone is arrogant aged 21, right?].

 A few years later, and I’m over the panics, I climb at my pace and if that’s faster or slower that my ride buddies that’s fine – I climb within myself.
-However, I’ve always had a tendency to utilize short, sharp, quick breathes to fill my lungs with oxygen in moments of struggle.
+However, I’ve always had a tendency to utilise short, sharp, quick breaths to fill my lungs with oxygen in moments of struggle.

 Josephine Perry has qualifications in psychology, communications, and specifically in sport and exercise psychology.
 She’s also a member of the British Association of Sport & Exercise Sciences (BASES) and the Association of Applied Sports Psychologists (AASP).
 She runs a mental training clinic – Performance In Mind – and had a lot to say to me.